-The building will be served with a new combined water and fire main taken from mains water running through Feregait.
-A fire hydrant branch will be taken to serve external hydrants before entering the building to serve the water tank located within the water tank room.
+The building will be served with a new combined water and fire main taken from mains water running through Francis Street.
+A fire hydrant branch will be taken to serve external hydrants before entering the building at ground floor low level and rising to serve the water tank located on the first floor.
 The water system will be fitted with a booster set located within the tank room and will have a mechanically chilled return system.
 The domestic cold-water flow and return pipe work are proposed to be installed out with the services distribution area within the corridors ceiling void and will be distributed above the rooms.
 Domestic Hot Water generation will be via local electric water heaters.

-The building will be served with a fully ventilated above ground drainage system with Soil Vent Pipes (SVP) positioned where required and venting to atmosphere.
-The SVPs will be combined where possible at high level to minimise the number of roof penetrations.
+The building will be served with a fully ventilated system with Soil Vent Pipes (SVP) positioned where required and venting to atmosphere.
+The SVPs will be combined at high level within the first floor to minimise the number of roof penetrations.